How to Run a Thriving Auto Shop (Without Knowing Much About Cars)

 The biggest challenge in any industry is finding the right people to work with, who share your values and believe in providing the same level of service.
 If I am not in the building, I need to feel comfortable leaving my team in the shop.
 And I am.

 Community is a big part of Christian Brothers’ mission, as well as your own.
 How is that reflected in your business?

-With our new location, I’m excited to be part of the Little Elm Chamber of Commerce and volunteer with the Women’s League.
+With our new location, I’m excited to be part of the Cross Roads Rotary Club and volunteer with the Women’s League.
 I’m finding more and more women are getting into the auto repair industry, and I want to tell them to never give up on their dream.
 When women come into the shop and see me, their faces just automatically relax, and they feel comfortable.
 Women, don’t be afraid of a male-dominated industry.
 Cross that line.
 I’m living proof it can be done.